fostroll/mordl/README.md

 the taggers trained on the original *SynTagRus* corpus;
     - UPOS: `99.15%`; UFeats: `97.76%`; AllTags: `98.53`; Lemmas: `98.58%` for
 the taggers trained serially on the *SynTagRus* corpus processed by previous taggers (UPOS tagger for FEATS; UPOS and FEATS taggers for LEMMA).
-It's hard to explain the reduction of AllTags score while all other scores increased, but the script calculates 3 type of scores (Precision, Recall, F1 Score), and its values are always concur for each evaluated category, and, really, it is just accuracy.
-Maybe, there are another mistakes inside...
-E.g., "Lemmas" instead of "Lemmata" ^-^

-Anyhow, we include that script in our distribution, so you can use it for your model evaluation, too.
-To simplify it, we made a wrapper [`mordl.conll18_ud_eval`](https://github.com/fostroll/mordl/blob/master/doc/README_SUPPLEMENTS.md#conll18) for it.
+For completeness, we included that script in our distribution, so you can use it for your model evaluation, too.
+To simplify it, we also made a wrapper [`mordl.conll18_ud_eval`](https://github.com/fostroll/mordl/blob/master/doc/README_SUPPLEMENTS.md#conll18) for it.